-MCR LTER IM System (right) shows examples of data types and sources (ovals), and databases (cylinders) at the LTER Network Office (LNO).
+MCR LTER IM System (above) shows examples of data types and sources (ovals), and databases (cylinders) at the LTER Network Office (LNO).
 Currently only the Metacat data catalog both feeds as well as receives data and metadata, represented by a two-way arrow.
-The plan is for the other LTER Network databases to be sources, not just sinks, represented by a one-way arrow.
+The plan is for the other LTER Network Databases to be sources, not just sinks, represented by a one-way arrow.
 The hexagons at right represent the modular components of our web interface; the two-way arrow represents the public website queries to the MCR IMS for content.

-The information management process (left) as it relates to the design and maintenance of the MCR long-term experiment.
+The information management process (above) as it relates to the design and maintenance of the MCR long-term experiment.
 Information defined in the initial design of an experiment such as its data structure and protocols, personnel and sites are collected early in the process but regularly updated as necessary.
 Incremental updates of additional data collection are fed to the database (or appended to flat files on the file system) and automatically become available when new versions of metadata are submitted to Metacat.
 Once verified, these updates appear immediately in the public web interface to public data packages.
 Persistent links to protocol documents stored in the file system are linked to the metadata so that updated versions become available automatically.

 There is no one metric to measure the amount of data.
 The complexity of MCR data packages varies widely, each containing from one to eleven data tables and each table having three to over 150 columns.
 Each data table has from two to hundreds of thousands of rows of data, averaging 268 and median 45,229 rows.
 Each datum may be the result of lab analysis, an observation by a diver, or an automated sensor recording.
 Time series data are appended with updated revisions to existing data packages; data are not split into separate tables by year.